vqacorruption/vqacorruption/README.md

 - the subsets of questions taken from the full datasets,
 - the OCR and Layout analysis
 - the dataset augmented

-The "Corrupted" row contains corrupted questions
+The "Corrupted" row contains corrupted questions.
 The "Verified" row contain the corrupted question verified by the Judge model.
 In future, we will release the full datasets processed.